Ace Combat 7: Skies Unknown

-is an arcade-style combat flight simulation video game developed and published by Bandai Namco Entertainment for the PlayStation 4 and Xbox One.
-The first new entry in the Ace Combat series since 2014 Ace Combat Infinity, it was released on consoles in January 2019, and for Windows the following month.
+is a 2019 combat flight simulation game released by Bandai Namco Entertainment.
+The first new entry in the Ace Combat series since 2014's Ace Combat Infinity, the game was released for PlayStation 4 and Xbox One in January 2019, and for Windows in February 2019.
+A Nintendo Switch port was released in July 2024.

-The game's plot marks the series' return to its traditional setting of Strangereal, and follows the exploits of "Trigger", a fighter pilot who is assigned to a penal squadron following a false accusation of murder, in the midst of a war between the countries of Osea and Erusea.
+Ace Combat 7's plot marks the series' return to its traditional setting of Strangereal, and follows the exploits of "Trigger", a fighter pilot who is assigned to a penal squadron following an accusation of murder, in the midst of a war between the countries of Osea and Erusea.
 The game features support for virtual reality, offering a set of missions developed for the PlayStation VR headset, as well as several downloadable content packs offering new missions and content.
+It is the first game in the Ace Combat franchise to be built on Unreal Engine 4.

-Ace Combat 7 received generally positive reviews across all platforms.
-It became the highest-selling entry in the series, with over 4 million units sold as of 2022, surpassing 2001's Ace Combat 04: Shattered Skies.
+Ace Combat 7 received generally positive reviews from critics and became the highest-selling entry in the series, with over six million units sold across all platforms by January 2025.